 - promote this scholarship opportunity through their international offices;

-- identify strong academic candidates who meet the admission requirements for the Canadian partner institution;
+- identify strong candidates who meet the admission requirements for the Canadian partner institution;